Since Google’s inception, marketers have been trying to unlock the mystery behind SEO and increase their website rankings.

 In this article, I’ll dive into what SEO looked like ten years ago versus now and share how you can stay up-to-date with Google’s algorithm changes.

-What did SEO look like in 2013?
+What Did SEO Look Like in 2013?

-It’s 2013, otherwise known as the year of the Super Bowl blackout and the year Frozen was released.
+Picture this: It’s 2013, otherwise known as the year of the Super Bowl blackout and the year Frozen was released.

 But entertainment news aside, there was also a significant SEO change in 2013: Google’s Hummingbird update.